It is a pleasure to introduce myself to you. My name is John Boeren and I live in Tilburg, a city in the south of the Netherlands.

 When I made the decision to work as a genealogy professional, I also looked for appropriate training in this field.
 I found this at the International Institute for Genealogical Studies in Canada.
 In 2019 I completed the Professional Development Certificate and the Methodology Certificate, followed by the English Records Certifiate in 2020.

 In the summer of 2020 I chose to start a new study: the Strathclyde courses, which should lead me to my second Master Degree, this time in Genealogical, Palaeographic and Heraldic Studies (MSc).

 Right from the beginning of my genealogical work I thought it was important to give something back to the genealogical community.
 I became a volunteer at archives and at historical and genealogical societies.

-Because I think it is important to maintain contacts with fellow genealogists in other countries, I am currently serving as a board member of THE Genealogy Show and of the Association of Professional Genealogists.
+Because I think it is important to maintain contacts with fellow genealogists in other countries, I am currently serving as President of the Association of Professional Genealogists (APG).

 If you have questions about your Dutch ancestors, I am always available to answer them.
 You can send me a message or you can look for me on social media.